derekTurner/IT-docs-23/Block_4/section_5/express5_dev.md

 At this point the database is successfully being read.

-I leave it as an exercise to format the authorlist dates.
+I leave it as an exercise to format the authorlist dates using [Luxon](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Displaying_data/Date_formatting_using_moment)

 **Commit and synchronize your site to github**